19 Apr ELLE: Trauma and Perversion: What Does Triumph Have To Do With It?

 What Triumph Has To Do With It

 Triumph is Michele’s safety angel; her personal “pepper spray” to fight off unwanted feelings.
 Triumph gives Michele a sense of power over the helplessness of a traumatized little girl.
-She is the one who decides; she can do what she wants and nothing else will matter.
-She says to Anna: “Shame isn’t a strong enough emotion to stop us from doing anything.”
-Michele knows what she’s done – to Anna, her son Vincent, to others.
+She is the one who decides; will do what she wants and nothing else will matter.
+Michele says to Anna: “Shame isn’t a strong enough emotion to stop us from doing anything.”
+She knows what she’s done – to Anna, her son Vincent, to others.
 Cruelty is a sometimes strangely necessary defense.

 If your mother is a narcissist and your father a killer, how could you not be terrified of dependency?
 How could you not do whatever it takes to shut down any instinct to love or need anyone again?

 What matters is this:

 Michele must triumph over the child she was, seen as a psychopath; and hated.
 She must triumph over feeling bad and unlovable; over believing that to need anyone is weak; certainty, she’ll be abandoned and hurt again; feelings of loss and loneliness when there is no one to count on; feelings that are too much to bear alone.